-Did you know that Bonn’s Beethoven monument in the heart of the city shows the different types of music in its pedestal that Beethoven composed?
-Such information will soon be available to everyone via Bonn’s citizen portal, powered by the Data Intelligence Hub of Deutsche Telekom.
+Did you know that Bonn’s Beethoven monument in the heart of the city shows the different types of music Beethoven composed on its pedestal?
+Information like this will soon be available to everyone via Bonn’s citizen portal, powered by the Data Intelligence Hub provided by Deutsche Telekom.

 Cities already collect a lot of data.
-They use traffic and environmental sensors that provide information on current traffic or collect air and water quality data.
-Other possible applications include smart parking, smart street lighting or smart waste management.
-Combining data from various sources will enable city planners to gain even more valuable insights.
+They use traffic and environmental sensors to collect information about current traffic levels or air/water quality.
+Other possible applications include smart parking, smart street lighting, and smart waste management.
+Combining data from various sources will provide city planners with even more valuable insights.

-The top priorities when implementing the Data Intelligence Hub are safety and trust.
-The transfer of data is encrypted and exclusively between the selected partners.
-As a cloud-based solution, the Data Intelligence Hub is accessible around the clock and independent of device and system.
+The top priorities when implementing the Data Intelligence Hub are always safety and trust.
+Data is encrypted and only transferred to selected partners.
+As a cloud-based solution, the Data Intelligence Hub is accessible 24/7—independent of device and system.
 It was created in close cooperation with the International Data Spaces Association (IDSA), of which Deutsche Telekom is a member.
-Under the leadership of the Fraunhofer Institute for Software and Systems Technology (ISST), virtual data rooms are to be created for the secure exchange of data across international borders.
+Under the leadership of the Fraunhofer Institute for Software and Systems Technology (ISST), virtual data rooms will be created so that data can be securely exchanged across international borders.

 For more information about the Data Intelligence Hub, see https://dih.telekom.net/ .